gridonic/sass/README.md

 # Sass foundation

 This repository represents our starting point for creating CSS styles.
+Also comes with [Aigis] for generating a styleguide.

 Uses the following libraries by default: